SEAN: Let’s just roll out, far too much to deal with this first week of November.

 ASH: I don’t read many manga from Seven Seas outside of its yuri titles, but I’m really looking forward to giving A Centaur’s Life a try.

-MELINDA: I can’t exactly say I’m looking forward to it, but I might give it a try anyway.
+MJ: I can’t exactly say I’m looking forward to it, but I might give it a try anyway.

 SEAN: If you’re still catching up on Seven Seas’ breakout title, Dance in the Vampire Bund, Vol. 4 covers Vols.
 10-12 of the original.